Prepare to be a Clinical Documentation Improvement Professional (CDIP). Get ready to sit for your CDI certification.

 Who are the healthcare organizations turning to for help?
 They are turning to those who hold the credential of Clinical Documentation Improvement (CDI) professionals.

-Saint Joseph’s offers three 12-week (for credit) online courses that will prepare you to sit for the CPID exam.
+Three, 12-week (for credit) online courses prepare you to sit for the CDIP exam

 The American Health Information Management Association (AHIMA) supports quality documentation and the integrity of the patient’s health record through gold-standard CDI education, training, and testing.
 Professionals who hold AHIMA’s CDIP credential show that they are: